vincentrunge/vincentrunge.github.io/Events.md

 permalink: /Events/
 ---

-I take a greate pleasure at creating new events.
-Here is the list of event I Organization of recent conferences and events
+I particularly enjoy initiating and organizing new events.
+Here is a list of the conferences and events I have recently organized.

 ## <span style="color:teal;"> Recent conferences and events  </span>